UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 - Header.RescaleSlope and Header.RescaleIntercept.
 - Header.SequenceName, e.g., "FL200" for Venc = 200 cm/s.

+NOTE THAT, FOR _OUTPUT_ IMAGES, THE _FlowVenc_ MAY NOT BE WRITTEN RELIABLY, AND YOU SHOULD NOT DEPEND ON IT;
+USE THE _RescaleSlope_ and _RescaleIntercept_ INSTEAD.
+YOU CAN ALSO PARSE THE _SequenceName_ BY STRIPPING ANY NON-NUMERIC CHARACTERS AND CONVERTING THE REMAINING STRING TO A NUMBER.

+NOTE, ALSO, THAT UNPREOCESSED _INPUT_ IMAGES NEED TO BE TREATED DIFFERENTLY, SINCE THE _RescaleSlope_ and _RescaleIntercept_ ARE SET TO 2 AND - 4096, RESPECTIVELY, AND THESE ARE MEANINGLESS.
+INSTEAD OF THESE, YOU SHOULD FETCH THE _FlowVenc_ USING THE FUNCTION _pft_FetchVencFromHeader_, AND USE THE CONVERSION:

+Velocity = Intercept + Slope.Grayscale,

+where Intercept = - Venc,

+Slope = 2.0*Venc/double(2^BS),

+and BS is read from the BitsStored field (either 12 or 16) of the Dicom header.

 ## Outputs

 The workflow creates an audit trail of several intermediate results, as well as the final merged PC cine-stack and a short text-mode summary.